Image

 And it is also illegal to steal and be in possession of someone else's firearms.

 Note: In Georgia, possessing a stolen firearm is illegal and is classified as a felony offense under Theft by Receiving Stolen Property laws.
 Penalties can include one to ten years in prison.
 While Georgia law does not require firearm owners to report stolen or lost firearms, doing so is recommended to establish a chain of custody and avoid potential legal issues if the firearm is later used in a crime.
 Firearms are automatically considered a felony offense and if convicted, can require mandatory minimums of one to ten years, depending.
-Of course, that charge can be offset by "intent to return" the weapon to is rightful owner - Georgia is very lax about gun laws like that.
-The laws do encourage less severe punishment for murders than it does
+Of course, that charge can be offset by "intent to return" the weapon to is rightful owner.

-In Colorado, if you are caught with a weapon that matches ballistics in another gun assault or murder charge, you can and will be charged with that crime for being in possession at the time of arrest, even if you swear you didn't do it, or you know you didn't do it.
+NOTE: In Colorado, if you are caught with a weapon that matches ballistics in an assault or murder, you can, and likely will, be charged with that crime for being in possession at the time of arrest, even if you swear you didn't do it, or you know you didn't do it.

 The Questions: